Infineon/PSoC4-MCU-Analog-Designs/README.md

 ##### 2.2 PSoC 4 MCU Application Notes
 Application notes are available on the Cypress website to assist you with designing your PSoC application: [A list of PSoC 4 MCU ANs](https://community.cypress.com/external-link.jspa?url=http%3A%2F%2Fwww.cypress.com%2Fsearch%2Fall%3Ff%255b0%255d%3Dmeta_type%253Atechnical_documents%26f%255b1%255d%3Dfield_related_products%253A1297%26f%255b2%255d%3Dresource_meta_type%253A574)
 ##### 2.3 PSoC 4 MCU Component Datasheets
 PSoC Creator utilizes "components" as interfaces to functional Hardware (HW).
 Each component in PSoC Creator has an associated datasheet that describes the functionality, APIs, and electrical specifications for the HW.
 You can access component datasheets in PSoC Creator by right-clicking a component on the schematic page or by going through the component library listing.
-You can also access component datasheets from the Cypress website: [PSo 4 Component Datasheets](https://community.cypress.com/external-link.jspa?url=http%3A%2F%2Fwww.cypress.com%2Fsearch%2Fall%3Ff%255b0%255d%3Dmeta_type%253Asoftware_tools%26f%255b1%255d%3Dfield_related_products%253A1297%26f%255b2%255d%3Dsoftware_tools_meta_type%253A532)
+You can also access component datasheets from the Cypress website: [PSoC 4 Component Datasheets](https://community.cypress.com/external-link.jspa?url=http%3A%2F%2Fwww.cypress.com%2Fsearch%2Fall%3Ff%255b0%255d%3Dmeta_type%253Asoftware_tools%26f%255b1%255d%3Dfield_related_products%253A1297%26f%255b2%255d%3Dsoftware_tools_meta_type%253A532)
 ##### 2.4 PSoC 4 MCU Technical Reference Manuals (TRM)
 The TRM provides detailed descriptions of the internal architecture of PSoC 4 devices:[PSoC 4 MCU TRMs](https://community.cypress.com/external-link.jspa?url=http%3A%2F%2Fwww.cypress.com%2Fsearch%2Fall%3Ff%255b0%255d%3Dmeta_type%253Atechnical_documents%26f%255b1%255d%3Dfield_related_products%253A1297%26f%255b2%255d%3Dresource_meta_type%253A583)

 ## FAQ

 ### Technical Support
 If you have any queries or questions, our technical support team would be happy to assist you.
-You can create a support request at [This link] (https://secure.cypress.com/myaccount/?id=25&techSupport=1), or if you are in the United States, you can talk to our technical support team by calling our toll-free number +1-800-541-4736 and then selecting option 8 at the IVR prompt.
+You can create a support request at [This link](https://secure.cypress.com/myaccount/?id=25&techSupport=1), or if you are in the United States, you can talk to our technical support team by calling our toll-free number +1-800-541-4736 and then selecting option 8 at the IVR prompt.

 You can also use the following support resources if you need quick assistance:
 Self-help: [http://www.cypress.com/support] (http://www.cypress.com/support)